lemeow125/NetworkDocumentationProject/README.md

 - [**Network Diagram**](diagram.drawio.png)
 - [**Inventory**](INVENTORY.MD)

+## Maintenance

+Network maintenance and security audits are done bi-anually by the end of the month, with offsite backups also included in the scope of the audit.
+This is currently done on the 31st of January and December

 ## Contributing

 When contributing, please follow the design theme of the "Network" section of shapes in drawio and refrain from adding icons from other sources to maintain overall diagram consistency.